ralf-goettsche/Extended-Lane-Line-Detection/README.md

 ## Filtering Methods

-The class `lane_lines` offers an interesting collection of procedures for filtering taken from different articles and blogs:
+The class `lane_lines` offers an interesting collection of procedures for filtering taken from different papers and blogs:

 * **`grad_color_filter`**
   In this procedure the filters for lane line detection are defined and combined.
 Here, one can define some of his own,